 A jovial summer breeze comes quickly and unexpectedly, catching bystanders off-guard before they hastily yearn for more.
 If only this antidote for endless humidity was available at the snap of a finger.
-Technology does not permit climatic changes via an audible interface, but Warm Weather’s EP Dances is the closest you’ll come to audibly reliving that moment; a fresh breeze providing a reprieve from the scorching wasteland.
+Technology does not permit climactic changes via an audible interface, but Warm Weather’s EP Dances is the closest you’ll come to audibly reliving that moment; a fresh breeze providing a reprieve from the scorching wasteland.
 While too gradual and focused to be comparable to a bucket of ice water being dumped over your head, Dances is a naturally occurring instance of sunny indie-pop – like a fresh breeze out of nowhere.
 Present influences like The Beach Boys and The Eagles make it hardly surprising that the trio is from California.
 While their sound certainly fits in among contemporary indie-rock’s greatest names (“Older” is reminiscent of Fleet Foxes’ expanded folk-rock as much as it is The Beach Boys’ soaring harmonies, while the second half of “The Dance” has the choir-boy jubilance of The Shins), it is hard to miss obvious nods to surf-rock and various forms of AM Pop, ranging from The Byrds’ eclectic fusion of country-rock, psychedelia, and folk to Jim Croce’s soft-rock conventions.

 Lead single “So Far / Vertigo” takes its name from the U2 track due to singer Ryan Pollie’s joking adoration for Bono.
 “Bono’s music has done to the world what Advil has done to countless hangovers,” he sarcastically explained. “[It has] relieved unnecessary pain and suffering.”
 Pollie is kidding, so listeners should be pleased to hear that Warm Weather stick to their natural pop music smarts rather than pursue U2’s anthemic, often over-produced sound.
 Sure, Warm Weather sound like an eclectic collection of other influences (mentioned above), but with none dominating the material or bleeding into the group’s prevalent songwriting talents.
 Another fine example is the irresistible “Coney Island”, which is not on Dances but is definitely worth a listen.
 Check the bottom of this page for the stream.